petersulyok/smfc/README.md

  - Optional HTTP exporter for live monitoring: powers `smfc-client` and enables Grafana dashboard integration
  - Companion `smfc-client` tool showing a live read-only snapshot of controllers, fan levels, IPMI zones, and standby state
  - Automatic FULL-mode enforcement that detects and corrects BMC fan-mode drift
- - Safe shutdown: all fans are set back to 100% speed at service termination
+ - Safe shutdown: fans are always set to a configurable level (`exit_level=`, 100% by default) at service termination

 #### 1.1 IPMI zones
 _IPMI zone_ is a logical term, representing a cooling zone, where there are predefined fans having the same rotation speed.